Martingales for physicists: A treatise on stochastic thermodynamics and beyond: Other revelations of martingales

-in such a way that if $\Lambda_{\T}\geq L_1$ then the decision is that $H_1$ is true, whereas if $\Lambda_{\T}\leq -L_2$ the decision is that $H_2$ is true.
-Following Wald, the decision thresholds can be written in terms of the prescribed error probabilities to decide for $H_1$ when $H_2$ is true and to decide for $H_2$ when $H_1$ is true.
-In Ref.~\cite{roldan2015decision}, Wald's SPRT was applied to the problem of distinguishing the direction of time's arrow in a trajectory drawn from a time-homogeneous stationary process, and related the mean decision time to the entropy production rate of the process.
-Moreover, as the log-likelihood ratio~\eqref{eq:LLRWald} has the form of a $\Lambda-$stochastic entropic functional (see Ch.~\ref{ch:thermo2}), it is possible to exploit the mathematical machinery of martingales to derive fluctuation relations for decision times \cite{doerpinghaus2022optimal} and to develop quantitative criteria on how far from Wald's optimality is a decision maker \cite{dorpinghaus2018testing}.
+Reference~\cite{roldan2015decision} uses Wald's SPRT to decide on the direction of time's arrow from the observation of a trajectory drawn from a time-homogeneous stationary process.
+Interestingly, \cite{roldan2015decision} shows that the mean decision is related to the entropy production rate of the process.
+Moreover, as the log-likelihood ratio~\eqref{eq:LLRWald} has the form of a $\Lambda-$stochastic entropic functional (see Ch.~\ref{ch:thermo2}), it is possible to exploit the mathematical machinery of martingales to derive fluctuation relations for decision times \cite{Roldan-prX2017} and to develop quantitative criteria on how far from Wald's optimality is a decision maker \cite{dorpinghaus2018testing}.